MurasakinoNll/WFAT-setup/README.md

 ## Installation

-Run the installer script
+Run the installer script installerscript.bat

-install.bat

 Follow the prompts to complete the installation.
 The script will set up everything you need.

-Usage
+Usage:

     Run the installer script install.bat.
 This will automatically install all the necessary dependencies and set up the application.